skip to Main Content

 After practicing meditation for a year or so, people often find themselves feeling more miserable.
 What is this?
 It seemed better earlier with smoking, drinking, on medication, and restless company.
 At least it was easier to forget oneself for a while.
 Remember the story of Sagar Manthan, before nectar comes to the surface poison does.
 And who drinks the poison?
 Lord Shiva, the god of observation.
 Similarly, meditation brings everything to the surface – our hidden fears, and anxieties – and demands our observation.
 It is indeed a painful process.

 Observation is not as easy as it sounds.
 We are often unaware of inner conflict, and even if we are aware, we judge ourselves conceptually.
 In simple words, observation means tolerating ourselves without judging.
 This is the most difficult task in the world.
 Sometimes it feels like our breathe is taken away, the rhythm of our breathing is missing, no matter how hard we try to observe.
 Only feels that the mind is not clear.
-We try to stay with whatever is there inside, accepting the pain, and acknowledging it with love and attention.
-And not trying to forget it or replace it with good thoughts.
+We try to stay with whatever is there inside, and not trying to forget it or replace it with good thoughts.
 Suddenly, it is gone out of nothing as a result of sincere meditation practice.

-To observe one needs silence and silence is needed to observe.
+To observe one needs silence and to be silent observation is needed.
 Both are interconnected.
 With the help of meditation techniques and after many years of practice, the observation gets activated.
 A conscious awareness in the time of need.
 It gets into auto mode without making any efforts as a result of our tremendous efforts.

 We need the help of a physical teacher who has crossed this path.
 The teacher motivates, acknowledges, and supports us if we are sincere in our practice.